 - 30% of Consumers Say The Would Rather Buy from a Website They’ve Bought from Previously, than a retail shop.

-- A wider range of choices are available to customers.
+- A wider range of choices is available to customers.

-- It is easy to search any product or services on the internet and find at least one marketplace or online vendor selling it.
-Multiple e-commerce companies have resulted in heavy competition leading to competitive prices, short delivery times and ultimately happy and more engaged customers.
+- It is easy to search for any product or service on the internet and find at least one marketplace or online vendor selling it.
+Multiple e-commerce companies have resulted in heavy competition leading to competitive prices, short delivery times, and ultimately happy and more engaged customers.

 - Payment schemes are evolving, with the advent of mobile wallets, EMI schemes the buyer has a plethora of options to choose from.

 - It is now possible for e-tailers to analyze the purchase patterns of users to make customer profiles.
 They can use this data to promote relevant products that have a higher probability of being purchased.
 They can change the product placement to increase the visibility of goods that the user is more likely to purchase based on this analytical data.

 - E-tailing includes some advantages to the consumer that no other form of retailing can provide.
 It allows for easy comparison across broad product categories and allows for more flexible and dynamic pricing mechanisms.
 This is giving benefit to marketers who provide products with real (perceived) value and consumers in general.
 It also penalizes the marketers who have thrived in marketplaces that had “information” barriers to entry, where lack of information for customers restricted their choices and led to inefficient pricing and localized monopolies.

 - With the advent of highly advanced advertising algorithms and social media platforms with high user engagement, e-tailers can promote their products and services and remarket them to influence customers to a great extent, thus maximizing their marketing ROIs